 When to Visit Dubai

-First step on deciding when to plan your Dubai Holiday is this: do you like really hot heat with a huge helping of humidity?
-If you do, then go over from end of May onwards to the end of September - the sun beats down with no rainfall and it's almost 100% humidity.
-Because most people can't handle it, the holiday and flights prices drop too.
+First step on planning cheap Dubai holidays is this: do you like really hot heat with a huge helping of humidity?
+If you do, then go over from end of May to the end of September - the sun beats down with no rainfall and it's almost 100% humidity.
+Because most people can't handle it, the holiday and flight prices drop too.

-For those of you dreaming of sunny beach weather in the depths of a UK weather, then it's all about October to April and March time for you - it's beautiful.
+For those of you dreaming of sunny beach weather in the depths of a UK winter, then it's all about October to April for you - it's beautiful.
 As for other considerations, we've got our fingers on the pulse of things you shouldn't miss.

 Thanks to the mild weather and perpetual sunshine, golfers clamour to play on the many sprawling courses Dubai has to offer.
 From February to March, the UAE's most popular golfing competition comes home to roost.
 The Dubai Desert Classic takes place at the Emirates Golf Club and the fact there's a substantial money prize makes the game all the more exciting.